AhmedAlQayed/Fake-Image-Detector-Web-App/README.md

 After training the model, it can be used by a Flask application which allows the user to upload an image (Fake or Pristine) and have the model predict the image's label.
 If you would like to know more about how the web app based on Flask was developed, you can refer to the following link: https://www.mvmanh.com/machine-learning/huan-luyen-mo-hinh-deep-learning-de-phan-loai-anh-va-trien-khai-su-dung-trong-thuc-te.html.

-We use Keras training our deep learning networking, an high-level deep learning library that offers a developer-friendly a deep learning framework which is built on top of tensorflow library.
+We use Keras training our deep learning networking, an high-level deep learning library that offers a developer-friendly deep learning framework which is built on top of the tensorflow library.

 # How to use